Skip to main content

 info

-The Traefik container and the Simplicité instances have to run in the same docker network, that's why we create a "proxy" network where we'll put all our containers.
+The Traefik container and the Simplicité instances have to run in the same Docker network, that's why a "proxy" network is created where all containers will be placed.

 4) Configure

-• access https://portainer.my.domain right after starting the service (it's only configurable for a limited amout of time)
+• access https://portainer.my.domain right after starting the service (it's only configurable for a limited amount of time)

 • create registry.simplicite.io registry, with authentication